-Domestic violence happens to people of all ages, races, ethnicities, and religions.
+Domestic violence happens to people of all ages, races, ethnicities, socio-economic statuses, and religions.
 It occurs in both opposite-sex and same-sex relationships.
 A person's gender, gender identity, or sexual orientation does not determine whether s/he can be a victim of domestic violence or an abuser.
 Economic or professional status does not affect whether someone can commit domestic violence or be the victim of domestic violence - abusers and victims can be laborers or college professors, judges or janitors, doctors or orderlies, teachers, truck drivers, homemakers or store clerks.
 Domestic violence occurs in the poorest neighborhoods, the fanciest mansions and white-picket-fence neighborhoods.

 Here are some examples of the different forms of abuse, as explained by The Network La Red: